agawady/travix/README.md

 The 90 minutes were over before Some Important parts are implemented, these are:

-1. Date Formatting and validation, and their unit tests.
+1. Date formatting and validation.
+2. Money formatting and validation.
-2. Validations for nummber of passengers and IATA Codes, and their unit tests.
+3. Validations for nummber of passengers and IATA Codes.
+4. Unit tests to cover total price calculations, sorting and merging of results and all the above validations
+5. Calling the supplier services asynchronically.